adamml/opm-owl/readme.md

 An example of a strongly linked pair of Phenomena is wind speed and wind direction
 #### ObservableProperty
 At its simplest an ObservableProperty simply carries a reference to a phenomenon definition in a codelist with optional units of measure.
 However an ObservableProperty definition may be augmented using Constraints and/or Statistical Measures to create a more full definition of the observed property.
+This class is declared as equivalent to the [Observable Property][3] ontology's "Property Kind" class.
 ### Range Bounds
 The start and end bounding values of a numerical range (e.g. start >=50, end <=99).
 ### Statistical Measure